episerver/content-delivery-js-sdk/samples/music-festival-vue-coupled/README.md

-# Optimizely Content Delivery - Decoupled
+# Optimizely Content Delivery - Coupled

 This sample site demonstrates one approach to render Optimizely content in a client side framework that is using client side routing for navigation with a working On-Page Edit (OPE) mode in the Optimizely UI, where the frontend and backend are hosted in the same application.